 For more information on dynamic headphones and microphones, check out my articles Complete Illustrated Guide To Moving-Coil Dynamic Headphones and The Complete Guide To Moving-Coil Dynamic Microphones, respectively.

 Let's begin answering this question by having a look at the design of the dynamic speaker driver.
 Below is a simplified cross-sectional diagram of a typical dynamic speaker driver:

 As we can see, the dynamic speaker driver is made of the following components (I'll add the names of the larger elements that is made of the above-labelled components):

 - Magnetic structure

-Let’s define each of these components in more detail before we get into how the dynamic speaker driver works.
+Let's define each of these components in more detail before getting into how the dynamic speaker driver works.

 The speaker diaphragm is the large movable membrane designed to oscillate back and forth according to the audio signal waveform.
-As the diaphragm move forward and backward, it pushes and pulls air, respectively.
+As the diaphragm moves forward and backward, it pushes and pulls air, respectively.

 Pushing and pulling air causes compression and rarefaction in the air/medium and sends sound waves propagating through the air/medium.

 The diaphragm is made up of the cone and the dust cap (dome).

 The cone is the largest part of the diaphragm and is often even referred to as the diaphragm.